Apple invested in this solar farm to help clean up your power use at home

 Four years ago, Apple announced that all of its own buildings—from data centers to retail stores and offices—were powered with 100% clean energy.
-But the biggest part of the company’s carbon footprint comes from energy use outside its direct control.
+But the biggest part of the company’s carbon footprint comes from energy use outside of its direct control.
 The company has been working to help suppliers also shift to renewable energy.
 And in a new project, it invested in a solar farm in Texas that will help account for the energy used when customers plug in iPhones or MacBooks to charge.

 The new solar farm, covering 2,300 acres in Brown County, Texas, will generate 300 megawatts of electricity after it’s completed later this year.
 It’s an early step to begin to address all of the energy used by customers’ products on electric grids around the world—many of which still rely on large percentages of fossil fuel-based power.
 Since the company can’t eliminate the need for customers to plug in, it’s looking to find a cleaner way for them to do so: It estimates that customer electricity use currently represents 22% of its total carbon footprint.